d0tTino/TaskCascadence/README.md

 This workflow listens for ``calendar.event.create_request`` and persists a validated event to an external calendar service after optional research.
-A ``calendar.event.created`` event is emitted once the entry is stored:
+A ``calendar.event.created`` event is emitted once the entry is stored.
+Include recurrence metadata to schedule repeating events:

 ```python
 from task_cascadence.workflows import dispatch